The 2.5 Million Year Old Volcano Left a Mountain Range in it's Wake

 Listen to audio sample:

 Ko’olau is one of the two mountain ranges that form the island of Oahu.
 It spans 34 miles, and the summits average about 2,500 feet.
 But don’t be fooled; this mountain range is anything but normal.
 It's noticeably sharp and jagged, and they have a sheer drop all the way to the valley floor.
-Let us tell you the story of how these mountains were created, and ultimately shaped into what you what sits there today.
+Let us tell you the story of how these mountains were created, and ultimately shaped into what you sit there today.

 The Koolau Range, as you see it today, is all that remains of a massive volcano that began erupting on the ocean floor, around 2 and a half million years ago.
 When the volcano reached sea level, it continued to grow in a dome shape until it reached a maximum height of well over 10,000 feet.
 Soon after, the volcano seemingly went to sleep for another million years or so.